Fadi7AY/DevOps_Jenkins_assignment/README.md

 Stages:

+**Info:** prints details about the running node/agent at the start of the build, using Jenkins environment variables

 **Run:** executes scripts/hello.sh "$NAME", which creates output.txt containing the current date, Git commit SHA, and user-provided name.

 **Archive:** saves output.txt as a build artifact and fingerprints it for traceability.